ajduncan/lol/README.md

 You should then be able to connect over localhost:9001.
 Code changes should cause rerun to restart the server.

+If you want to tinker and have automatic code changes applied, you can also kill the rerun process and use the following:

+    $ vagrant ssh
+    $ cd /vagrant
+    $ /home/vagrant/.rbenv/versions/2.2.2/bin/rerun /home/vagrant/.rbenv/versions/2.2.2/bin/ruby /vagrant/lol.rb

 ## Installing ##

     $ rvm use 2.2.2